llm-bible/llm-bible.github.io/_publications/ravi2022vlc.markdown

 bibkey: ravi2022vlc
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2210.13626"}
-tags: ['Multimodal Models', 'Model Architecture', 'Pretraining Methods', 'BERT', 'Transformer', 'Applications']
+tags: ['Transformer', 'Applications', 'Model Architecture', 'Pretraining Methods', 'BERT', 'Multimodal Models']
 ---
 There has been a growing interest in solving Visual Question Answering (VQA) tasks that require the model to reason beyond the content present in the image.